rwanyoike/bookmark-refresh/README.md

 > Update your bookmarks.

-**Bookmark Refresh** lets you update your bookmarks [with website descriptions](#options).
-Useful when searching -- typing part of a website description recommends the bookmark.
+**Bookmark Refresh** allows you to **overwrite** your bookmarks [with website descriptions](#options).
+This is useful when doing searches or using the address bar -- typing part of a website's description recommends the bookmark.

 Tested on Chrome 57+ and Firefox 51+.